geosoft-as/glm/README.md

 # GeoSoft License Manager (GLM)

 GLM is a lightweight distributed license management system.
-Put the licenses on GitHub and access them there frome your software.
+Put the licenses on GitHub and access them directly from your software.

 You can then remote control things like:

 * Extend license period